Scholar.

 Faith Among Black Americans

-This study is Pew Research Center’s most comprehensive, in-depth attempt to explore religion among Black Americans.
+This groundbreaking study is Pew Research Center’s most comprehensive, in-depth attempt to explore religion among Black Americans.
 Its centerpiece is a nationally representative survey of 8,660 Black adults (ages 18 and older), featuring questions designed to examine Black religious experiences.

 Read the findings here and and watch my co-author Besheer Mohamed and I discuss the report with a panel of experts here.